Roll20/roll20-api-scripts/ConditionTracker/README.md

 # Condition Tracker

 **Condition Tracker** is a Roll20 API Mod for GMs who want to track token-focused conditions and custom effects as separate Turn Tracker rows.
-It applies configured token markers, announces changes in chat, stores active effects in `state.ConditionTracker`, and removes effects manually, through cleanup, on duration expiry, or when a tracked target reaches 0 HP.
+It applies configured token markers, announces changes in chat, stores active effects and saved long-term effects in `state.ConditionTracker`, and removes effects manually, through cleanup, on duration expiry, on token deletion, or when a tracked target reaches 0 HP.

 ## Features

 - Applies standard D&D-style conditions to target tokens with `!condition-tracker`.
 - Supports custom effect types: **Spell**, **Ability**, **Advantage**, **Disadvantage**, and **Other** (Booming Blade, Hunter's Mark, Hex, concentration effects, homebrew conditions, etc.).
 - Multi-target wizard (`--multi-target`): select tokens on the board before running the macro to apply a condition to all of them at once.
+- Token report (`--report-token`): select one or more tokens and receive a GM-only summary of conditions applied to and by each token.
+- Saved effects (`--saved`): manage persistent long-term effects (curses, diseases, hidden debuffs) with public, masked, and GM-only visibility.
 - Adds custom Turn Tracker rows directly beneath the affected target token when possible.
 - Applies and safely removes configured token markers.
 - Prevents exact duplicate conditions while allowing the same condition from different sources.
 - Tracks durations including until removed, end of target/source next turn, and numeric round counts.
 - Provides GM-only chat menus, a removal menu, configuration commands, and cleanup tools.
 - Automatically prunes conditions when a source or target token is deleted.
-- Creates or updates the `ConditionTrackerWizard` and `ConditionTrackerMultiTarget` GM macros on install.
+- Creates or updates the `ConditionTrackerWizard`, `ConditionTrackerMultiTarget`, `ConditionTrackerReportToken`, and `ConditionTrackerSaved` GM macros on install.
 - Multi-language output with localized chat, wizard, help, and handout content.
 Set with `--config language` or use `--lang` for per-command bilingual output.
 - Uses a modular source tree and Rollup build to generate a paste-ready Roll20 script.